goedman/CovidNYT.jl/data/README.md

 ```

 In some cases, the geographies where cases are reported do not map to standard county boundaries.
 See the list of [geographic exceptions](#geographic-exceptions) for more detail on these.

+A smaller file with only the most recent 30 days of data is also available in the [us-counties-recent.csv](us-counties-recent.csv) file.  ([Raw CSV file here.](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties-recent.csv))

 ---